DI: Factory pattern to the rescue

 if (file.isDirectory()) {

-var worker = this.factory.newThread(() -> this.find(file.getPath(), fileName));
+var worker = this.factory.newThread(() -> this.find(file.getPath(), fileName, workers, results));

 worker.start();